Philippines at the Olympics: Summer Olympic Games

 The Philippines first competed in the Olympic Games in 1924 in Paris, making it the first country from Southeast Asia to compete and, later in 1928, win a medal.
 The nation has competed at every Summer Olympic Games since then, except when they participated in the American-led boycott of the 1980 Summer Olympics.
 The Philippines also decided against participating at the 1940 Summer Olympics before the Games was ultimately cancelled due to the outbreak of World War II.

 Winter Olympic Games

-The Philippines first participated at the Winter Olympic Games in 1972, when it sent two alpine skiers.
+The Philippines is the first tropical nation to compete at the Winter Olympic Games when it sent two alpine skiers at the 1972 winter games in Sapporo.
+It then went on to participate on some of the subsequent winter games, participating in the sports of alpine skiing and luge.
+In 2014, the Philippines sent the first Filipino and Southeast Asian figure skater to the Sochi winter games, the first time a tropical country has participated in the men's figure skating event.